Riverdale Personal Injury Attorneys

 - Mental trauma

 - Household and vehicle modifications to accommodate your injuries (wheelchair ramps, etc.)

 - Lost wages

 - Loss of career or earning capacity

 While a personal injury claim may take longer than two years to be settled, the claim must usually be filed within two years of the actual injury date under Georgia law.
 Keep in mind that the limitation period may be shorter in certain circumstances.

 When you file a personal injury claim against the party that injured you will be dealing with his or her insurance company.
 Despite this, under our law, the jury may not be told that there is insurance to pay the damages, something that we think is wrong.
 Many insurance companies are notorious for trying to minimize their client’s financial responsibility for your injuries, and they offer payouts that are far less than you deserve.

 Having an experienced Riverdale personal injury attorney can prevent the insurance company from taking advantage of you, so that you will get compensation worthy of your injuries and losses.
 Our legal team at Grant Law Firm has handled many serious injury cases, and wants to use its skill to help you.
-Call (866) 249-5513 or (404) 995-3955 for a free consultation.
+Call (404) 995-3955 for a free consultation.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,